likelet/IDEA/README.md

 ```
 runIDEA()
 ```
-function to run application locally; Since there is only one function the packages, you can also print help massege in your R console;
+function to run application locally; Since there is only one function in this package, you can also print help massege in your R console;

 **For server or computer without GUI(Run IDEA on a sever)**<br/>
 Install shiny-server first and finish the configurations step refers to [http://rstudio.github.io/shiny-server/latest/](http://rstudio.github.io/shiny-server/latest/)<br/>
 Clone this package and install the dependencies mentioned above in your R environment; <br/>
 Copy _IDEA_ folder under _inst_ dir into /srv/shiny-sever/ (or orther app location you configured in shiny-sever)<br/>
-Configure the server network/firewall options like open the shiny port(3838 default), internal ip access (refers to shiny site);<br/>
+Configure the server network/firewall options like open the shiny port(3838 default), internal IP access (please refer to shiny-server configuration step);<br/>

 Input the server ip address with port number and enjoy your IDEA analysis trip :).<br/>